SandyGCabanes/SandyGCabanes/README.md

 # Sandy G Cabanes, Data Analyst

-Hi, I'm Sandy G. Cabanes — a Freelance Full-Stack Data Analyst with a strong Marketing Research foundation.
+Hi, I'm Sandy G. Cabanes — a Freelance Full-Stack Data Analyst with a strong Marketing Research background.
 I sort through real‑world data, structure it properly, and build analyses that help people see patterns, risks, and opportunities.

 My work focuses on: